F. Malcolm Benitz Page last modified:

 Malcolm flew transport in northern Canada for almost a year (May 11, ’44 – March 31, ’45).
 He enjoyed Canada, but winter conditions were particularly harsh (see below his postcard to cousin Frank Watt, an RAF pilot).
 When on the ground, the engines were drained of oil and enclosed in tents.
 Both oil and engines were kept warm wih fire-burning braziers to keep them from freezing.
 However, once the oil was put back in the engines, there was no time to test flaps, etc. before the engines froze so take-off was almost immediate.

-While in northern Canada, Malcolm bought himself a heavy Esimo sweater made of unwashed wool – the natural oils in the wool repelled water – until years later, in Argentina, when he wore it when camping; Gertie (his wife) saw that it was greasy & dirty and washed it in detergent!!
+While in northern Canada, Malcolm bought himself a heavy Eskimo sweater made of unwashed wool – the natural oils in the wool repelled water – until years later, in Argentina, when he wore it when camping; Gertie (his wife) saw that it was greasy & dirty and washed it in detergent!!

 Canada44-01